dodaro/asp2cnl/README.md

 pip install lark inflect multipledispatch openai
 ```
 TODO add reference to simone library

+## ASP2CNL

+Bla bla #TODO

 ## CNL2NL

-### About LLM
+### Access to a LLM  is required

-In order to convert CNL into plan natural language the script needs access to an Large Language Model.
+In order to convert CNL into plan natural language the CNL2NL tool needs access to a Large Language Model.
 We suggest to use an open source library called Ollama which download and run pre-trained LLMs locally.
 Alternatively, OpenAI's ChatGPT can be also invoked but a valid api key is required.
 The api key must be stored in the environment variable `OPENAI_API_KEY`